 Insurance Programs – Numbers Reference Sections of National Housing Act

-- 242 – for loans with > 20% of proceeds used for new project costs.
+- 242 – for loans with > 20% of proceeds used for capital costs.

-- Tax-exempt bond structure funds entire loan up front producing negative arbitrage in certain markets.
+- Tax-exempt bond structure funds entire loan up-front producing negative arbitrage in certain markets.

 - Loan limited to 90% of appraised value – net book value of PP&E can be used as proxy for appraised value.